Marketing Internships in Cape Town

+Many internships within this field focus on media monitoring, research and editorial work.
 Due to the broad scope of this internship field, a customized approach is taken toward matching each intern to their best placement opportunity.
-Responsibilities will vary depending on the specific business placement, but a typical list of general activities may include (but may not be limited to):
+Responsibilities will vary depending on the specific business placement, but a typical list of general activities may include:

-- Working on sales strategies and brand management
+- Collaborating on sales strategies and brand management

 - Monitoring news outlets and preparing daily updates for staff